QAInsights/apache-jmeter-course/responses/01-Closed.md

-Thanks for closing my issue.
+✔ Thanks for closing my issue.

 Go to next issue to get started.
 Here is the [new issue for you]({{ repoUrl }}/issues/2).

-Let's start performance testing!
+✨Let's learn JMeter!